Beth Bailey: Characteristics

-Actress Sophia Myles said that Beth believes Dimitri Levendis, (Max Brown) to be her closest ally because of their same age and time they joined MI5, comparing the two as "new kids at school".
+Actress Sophia Myles said that Beth believes Dimitri Levendis (played by Max Brown) to be her closest ally because of their same age and time they joined MI5, comparing the two as "new kids at school".
 Because Bailey knew Harry 12 years previously, she feels "very comfortable already with him."
 In a separate interview, Myles stated that Lucas is "highly suspicious of her because she's highly confident" and that Beth "likes him more than he likes her."